Frequently Asked Questions (FAQs)

 Yes, use of illustrative figures on the CCGA is encouraged!
-Our policy for inclusion of figures can be found on the author instruction page (Author Instructions).
+Our policy for inclusion of figures can be found on the Author Instructions page.
 Please note that copyrighted material can only be presented with permission.

 15. What should I do when I finish my page draft?

-Please copy/paste the content of each section into the correlating section in the template on the CCGA site.
-References are inserted using the automated function based on PMID as well.
+If using the Word template, please copy/paste the content of each section into the correlating section in the template on the CCGA site.
+References are inserted using the automated function based on PMID.
 Please contact your Associate Editor to let them know you have completed the page.
 In addition, please delete the heading at the top of your page that says: “This page is under construction.
 We need your help!
 Please consider joining in the project and submitting a review".

 16. What is the timeline for completing my page?